revathibhimasingu/rgukt-demo/README.md

 # rgukt-demo
-this is my first git ripository
+This is my first git Repository
+Author:- Revathi Bhimasingu